7 Introduction to R and the Tidyverse

 [1] 391.1941

-Many of these functions can ignore missing values with an option na.rm = TRUE.
+Many of these functions can ignore missing values (so NA values) with the option na.rm = TRUE.

-These summary statistics are particular useful when applied to conditional subsets of a dataset.
+These vector summary statistics are particular useful when applied to conditional subsets of a dataset.

 peng %>%